-It was mainly a piece of web application for geek to publish their own daily journal, many of them about geeky stuff.
-Because the amount of media coverage and growing rate, many people especially pessimists believe it is just another fad that is going to fade in the next few months, or years, at most!
+It was mainly a piece of web application for geeks to publish their own daily journal, many of them about geeky stuff.
+Because the amount of media coverage and growth rate, many people especially pessimists believe it is just another fad that is going to fade in the next few months, or years, at most!

 Right now, the web is a very common medium to showcase your product or describe your service.
 Even those who utilize email marketing to sell their product are driving their prospects to their site to proceed with more information, to do the transaction, download materials, and so on.
-A blog fits perfectly in in many places where the gaps exist.
-To learn more about backpacks and traditional book bags for your children, check out this post.
+A blog fits perfectly in many places where the gaps exist.

 IT MANAGES INFORMATION